Human rights in Qatar: Corporal punishment

-The Qatar delegation to the UNHCR claimed that flogging sentences are not given in Qatar, though Amnesty International reports unnamed "foreign nationals" being given flogging sentences as a punishment for alcohol consumption or illicit sexual relations.
+In 2022, the Qatar delegation to the OHCHR claimed that flogging sentences have never been used in Qatar, but later also stated that "Flogging of minors was prohibited; that punishment was only applied to adults".
+Amnesty International reports unnamed "foreign nationals" being given flogging sentences as a punishment for alcohol consumption or illicit sexual relations.
 The US Department of State reported that in 2019 there were 375 cases of flogging as a punishment.
 In April 2013, a Muslim expatriate was sentenced to 40 lashes for alcohol consumption.
-In June 2014, a Muslim expatriate was sentenced to 40 lashes for consuming alcohol and driving under the influence.
-Judicial corporal punishment is common in Qatar due to the Hanbali interpretation of Sharia.
+In June 2014, another Muslim expatriate was sentenced to 40 lashes for consuming alcohol and driving under the influence.
+Muslims convicted of zina (unlawful sexual intercourse such as adultery and bestiality) can be sentenced to flogging.